 Custom controllers can not run any initialization sequences so far, you may need to press some buttons in the 'Assignment' section to make the DAW send some data initially.

 The original hardware was a versatile piece of gear, accompanied by its own configuration software (the 'C4 Commander') and a concept of extensibility in the background.
 This emulation only replicates the basic UI functions.
 Unfortunately the controller was never very well supported across DAW products.
-Basically only Logic and Cakewalk come with built-in support for the C4.
-Here is how a setup with both these products would look like:
+Basically only Logic, Cakewalk and Reason come with built-in support for the C4.
+Here is how a setup with these products would look like:

 There is no autodetection support for custom controllers so far, this needs to be set up manually or via scans.
 From the 'Logic' menu select 'Control Surfaces', click the 'New' dropdown at the top of the upcoming window, select 'Install' and choose 'Mackie Control C4' under the 'Mackie Designs' manufacturer entry.
 Then either use 'Add' and set the MIDI in- and outputs to the second RTP session (or whatever port you have the app's second port connected to) or try 'Scan', which should automatically set the ports if sucessful.